digital-carrot-app/website/content/_index.md

 {{< hextra/feature-grid cols="4" >}}
   {{< hextra/feature-card
     title="Customizeable Goals"
     subtitle="Goals are defined using a simple expression language.
 Can't program?
 Don't worry!
-Digital Carrot comes with pre-programed goals as well as a drag and drop editor to accomodate everyone." link="https://expr-lang.org/"
+Digital Carrot comes with pre-programed goals as well as a drag and drop editor to accommodate everyone." link="https://expr-lang.org/"
   >}}